Sukanya Samriddhi Yojana – An Account for Your Girl Child

 1. Is account transferability possible?

-SSA can be transferred from one bank to another or from a bank to post office or vice versa.
+SSY can be transferred from one bank to another, or from a bank to post office or vice versa.
 The beneficiary of the account cannot be transferred.

 2. What is the minimum contribution?

-The minimum yearly contribution to SSA is Rs.
-1000 per annum.
-The maximum is Rs.
+The minimum yearly contribution to SSY is Rs.
+250 per annum, and thereafter any further amount can be deposited in multiples of Rs.
+100. The maximum deposit is Rs.
 1,50,000 per annum.
-The minimum amount to open an account is Rs.
-1000.

 3. When is the penalty imposed?

-The penalty is imposed is depositor fails to meet minimum contribution of Rs.
-1000 each year.
-The Penalty is Rs.
-50.
+A penalty is imposed if the depositor fails to meet the minimum contribution of Rs.
+250 each year.
+The penalty is Rs.
+50 per year, along with the minimum amount of deposit for that year.

 4. What is the rate of interest per annum?

-The rate of interest for SSA account for the financial year 2018-19 is 8.1%.
+The rate of interest for an SSY account for the financial year 2023-24 is 8.2%.
 The rate is revised at the end of every financial year.

 5. What is the term period?

-Deposits are made for 14years.
+Deposits are made for 15 years.
 The account matures at 21 years.
-However, if the girl wishes to close the account at any time after completion of 18yrs, for the sake of marriage, it is allowed.
+However, if the girl wishes to close the account at any time after completion of 18 years for the sake of marriage, it is allowed, provided she furnishes an application with a request for premature account closure, and age proof confirming that she will not be less than 18 years of age on the date of her marriage.

 New rules allow non-closure of account on the maturity of 21 years.
 Such accounts will continue receiving interest.